-Although my short story A Sweet Ride was the first one I ever actually completed, the following story was the first one I ever attempted, the very first time I ever seriously sat down and tried to write fiction, some 15 – 16 years ago (a few years before A Sweet Ride came along).
+Although my short story A Sweet Ride was the first one I ever actually completed, the following story was the first one I ever attempted, the very first time I ever seriously sat down and tried to write fiction, over 20 years ago (a few years before A Sweet Ride came along).

 It started out as a scene in my head of a fly flying back and forth inside a house, with a little boy giving chase, and I couldn’t get the scene out of my head (typical).
 At the time, that’s all I had, and had no idea where it would go once I hammered it out; but I liked the idea, and for the first time in my life I sat down and gave it my best shot.

-The scene was intended to be the opening chapter of a novel; however, the novel never materialized, and I felt this segment was too good to just chuck it, so I ended up using it as a flashback scene in my novella Roughing It, wherein Chad is now a young adult, remembering back to this day when he was a child.
+The scene was intended to be the opening chapter of a novel; however, the novel never materialized, and I felt this segment was too good to just chuck it, so I ended up using it as a flashback scene in my novella Roughing It (which is also included in my collection Rolling The Bones) wherein Chad is now a young adult, remembering back to this day when he was a child.

 Since then, I’ve also pulled it out and tailored it to be a stand-alone short story, which I’ve decided to share here.
 I hope you enjoy it…and that it doesn’t give you nightmares… 🙂